lexieheinle/lambda-sheets-updated/README.md

 ### Debugging
 * Check the CloudWatch logs to see the console.log messages.
 * Use `npm run test-spreadsheet` to test accessing and formatting the JSON.
+### Delete a JSON file
+To delete a JSON file, pass the file_name parameter to the /delete method.